emanic/calico/master/getting-started/kubernetes/upgrade.md

   podSelector:
 ```

-> **NOTE**
->
-> The above steps should be followed when upgrading to Calico v2.3.0+ using the Kubernetes
-> datastore driver, and Calico v2.4.0+ using the etcd datastore,
-> independent of the Kubernetes version being used.
+<div class="alert alert-info" role="alert"><b>Note</b>: The above steps should be followed when upgrading to Calico v2.3.0+ using the Kubernetes datastore driver, and Calico v2.4.0+ using the etcd datastore, independent of the Kubernetes version being used.</div>